 - Hello, Nurse!

 - Henpecked Husband: What Superman becomes in some of the Imaginary Stories.
-And whilst the writing is misdirected, there is a tendency towards this in the recent canonical stories.
+Whilst the writing is misdirected, there is a tendency towards this in the post-crisis canonical stories.

 - Hot Scoop